thorn086/wine-vinyard/README.md

 ## Technology

-Wine Vinyard was built using React, Node, and CSS.
+Wine Vinyard was built using React and CSS.

 ## API Repo